IRL2/nanover-server-py/README.md

 It is designed to be used with NanoVer VR clients, e.g. [NanoVer IMD](https://github.com/irl2/nanover-imd).

-This repository is maintained by the Intangible Realities Laboratory, University of Santiago de Compostella, and distributed under the [MIT](LICENSE) license.
+This repository is maintained by the Intangible Realities Laboratory, University of Santiago de Compostela, and distributed under the [MIT](LICENSE) license.
 See [the list of contributors](CONTRIBUTORS.md) for the individual authors of the project.